JoshuaWise/koa-vapr-comparison/README.md

 (improper response crafting, invalid mutually exclusive response headers)

 In Koa, the *next* function is used to travel through the application's plugin tree, returning a promise for when the plugin stack has finally returned to its original point.
-When a plugin needs to execute *late logic*, it's standard to *await* this promise in an async function, executing the late logic afterwards.
+When a plugin needs to execute late logic, it's standard to *await* this promise in an async function, executing the late logic afterwards.
 While this seems like a great idea in principle, in practice it introduces fragility to the system.
 Imagine that the programmer forgets to include the *await* operator.
 The plugin would be executing in parallel with the rest of the plugin tree, putting the program into an undefined state.
 One feature of Vapr's higher-order plugins ([section 1.2](#12-plugin-system)) is that the risk is reduced by avoiding this specific case of programmer error.

 ### 3.5 Dependencies